CamStreamer/CamStreamerLib/doc/CamOverlayPainter.md

 -   **registerImage(moniker: string, fileName: string), registerFont(moniker: string, fileName: string)** - Adds the resource specified by `fileName` to this `ResourceManager`.

 -   **async image(co: CamOverlayDrawingAPI, moniker: string): TUploadImageResponse** - Uploads the image specified by `moniker` to the camera, if it hasn't been done already.
-Returns the name of the imasge and its resolution.
+Returns the name of the images and its resolution.

     ```typescript
     type TUploadImageResponse = {